Tyler Heineman Player Props: Pirates vs. White Sox

 - Heineman hit .215 with eight doubles and eight walks.

-- Heineman picked up at least one hit 27 times last season in 62 games played (43.5%), including multiple hits on six occasions (9.7%).

-- He did not hit a long ball last year in the 62 games he logged a plate appearance in.

-- In eight of 62 games last year, Heineman drove in a run, and he had one game with more than one RBI.
+- In eight of 62 games last season, Heineman picked up an RBI, and he had one game with more than one RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.